 - nerve injuries

 Other common injuries noted after delivery and even during the post-partum period are Diastasis Recti, or separation of the “six-pack” muscle (a.k.a., Rectus Abdominus), as well as umbilical hernias.
-The above mentioned pathologies are just the physical injuries as we haven’t yet touched on the psychological and emotional affects of pregnancy and delivery (we’ll cover that another time).
+The above-mentioned pathologies are just the physical injuries as we haven’t yet touched on the psychological and emotional effects of pregnancy and delivery (we’ll cover that another time).

 Kegels May Not be THE Answer

 Going back to the idea of the core being a piston we must remember that as the diaphragm descends into the abdominal cavity the abdominal and pelvic floor muscles have to relax to accept the increased pressure and shift of organs.
 For women who are told to start doing Kegels as soon as they deliver and then become lifelong “Kegel-ers,” we often lose the ability to RELAX.
 The increased tone in the pelvic floor opens us up to a whole host of problems aside from those most notably associated with pregnancy (e.g. chronic hip and low back pain).
 This increased tone is often the cause of incontinence–too much pressure on the bladder as organs get “squeezed”.
 Delayed or difficulty healing the diastasis recti is also related to this dyscoordination.
 Kegels are an effective tool for strengthening the pelvic floor muscles but they do not encourage the relaxation needed for proper respiration and do not prepare the body for dynamic moving (think lifting the 1,000-pound pumpkin seat into the car!).